Emergency on Planet Earth: Reception

-Critics have noted the layers of instrumentation on Emergency on Planet Earth, including its horn and string arrangements and the digeredoo, which "few '70s soul artists employed", according to J.D.
+Critics have noted the layers of instrumentation on Emergency on Planet Earth, including its horn and string arrangements and the digeridoo, which "few '70s soul artists employed", according to J.D.
 Considine.
 Praising Kay's vocals, Christopher Dawes of Melody Maker said "Stevie Wonder and Aaron Neville were the instant reference points."
 Entertainment Weekly described the album as helping the band "turn out gritty organic grooves with enthusiasm."
 Q magazine gave the album 4 out of 5 stars, describing it as "A funky and beautiful record, a contender for best British soul album of the '90s, and frankly better than anything Stevie Wonder has made since Hotter Than July."
 BBC Music claims – "it laid the foundations for an acid-jazz sound that the band would continue to build upon for the next decade and a half."
 Mike Zwerin of The New York Times called the album "a rare treasure, contemporary pop music with mass potential worth a detour".
 Tony Parsons of The Daily Telegraph stated that the band "take[s] every cliche in the soul handbook and somehow turn it into a thing of beauty.
 [Kay] calls women 'sexy ladies' and says things like 'you blow my mind' and 'no more wars,' yet somehow these stale sentiments are rendered fresh and fragrant and really rather wonderful."

 A Billboard Magazine reviewer argued that "although Kaye[sic] tries to bring a modern vibe to his music, mostly he operates within '70s parameters."
 David Sinclair of The Times wrote that the band "have recorded a debut which combines youthful brio with musicianship of the very highest order.
 And, so long as one takes the absurdly earnest, politically correct tone of the lyrics with a sizable pinch of salt, it's a lot of fun too."
 Mark Jenkins of The Washington Post questioned the band's socially charged lyrics, and further wrote of the album: "Derived from the lush, silky '70s funk and soul of Philadelphia International and Stevie Wonder, Jamiroquai's sound is about as revolutionary as a nonreturnable bottle of Pepsi."